 Gaming mice have remained the same for a long while now.
 Thankfully, we’re now seeing a revolution in gaming mice, so expect to see some great products moving forward.
-Back in 2019, we started to see more lightweight gaming mice made for first-person shooters.
+A couple of years ago, we started to see more lightweight gaming mice made for first-person shooters.
 Lighter mice are preferred for FPS games because it allows players to be faster and more accurate.

 However, things are so heated that it’s actually tough to decide which gaming mice is right for you.
-Don’t worry, as we’ve done all the research for you.
+It’s hard to cherry-pick only five mice right now.
+However, we can do so if we try to keep things diverse.
 You’ll easily find something for yourself on this list.
-Here are the top 5 light gaming mice in 2020.
+Here are the top 5 light gaming mice in 2021.

 Remember when people used to scoff at wireless gaming mice a while back?
 Well, the tables have certainly turned and wireless mice are actually quite strong these days.
 With that said, Razer remains ahead of the curve with their Viper Ultimate Wireless gaming mouse.
 It’s such a well-rounded package that we don’t see it being dethroned for a long time.